 Paul Davos kindly adds: The disclaimer at the beginning of THRILLER was added before the video was ever aired/released.
 Jackson and his family were Jehovah's Witness' and got cold feet about the whole thing at the 11th hour.
 The disclaimer was written and added by director John Landis to placate MJ.

-, also stars as a cameo in Gremlins, he is the news reporter at the end of the film.
+Thanks to 80'S GuyThe guy who plays Rusty Thorne, Jim McKrell, also stars as a cameo in "Gremlins", he is the news reporter at the end of the film.
 He uses the line 'Little green men'.

 Thanks to Michael VitoTeen Wolf's popularity amongst children caused them to make a cartoon of the movie.
 It ran from 1986 to 1989 on CBS.

 Thanks to KoeagoJames Hampton, the actor who played Scott's father in Teen Wolf, reprised his role not only in Teen Wolf Too but also in the short-lived Teen Wolf cartoon series.

 Thanks to MarcelThe Beavers Mascot shown in the film is an exact copy of the old, and no longer used, "Benny Beaver" logo used by Oregon State University.
 The school quit using that style of Beaver logo in the late 1990's.

 There's often fake stuff floating round, y'know? -Like the 'ghost boy' that can allegedly be seen in "Three Men And A Baby".